Missing jet may have strayed to west, Malaysia military says

 A dozen countries are taking part in the search, with 42 ships and 39 aircraft involved, Malaysian Transport Minister Hishammuddin Hussein said earlier on Wednesday.

-There has been no sighting of any debris, prolonging the agonising wait for hundreds of relatives of those on board.
+There has been no sighting of any debris, prolonging the agonizing wait for hundreds of relatives of those on board.

 "My heart reaches out to the families of the passengers and crew," the minister said "And I give you my assurance we will not reduce the tempo and that we will not spare any effort to find the missing plane."